Lahore Fort: Conservation

 In 1980, Government of Pakistan nominated the fort for inclusion in UNESCO World Heritage Site based on the criteria i, ii, and iii together with the Shalimar Gardens.
 In the fifth meeting session held in Sydney in October 1981, the World Heritage Site committee added both the monuments to the list.

 In 2000, Pakistan sent a letter to the organization to include both the sites in List of World Heritage in Danger and sought help to restore the damaged part of the outer walls and hydraulic works of Shalamar Gardens.
 In April 2006, it was reported that officials had urged UNESCO to remove the name of the fort from the list of endangered World Heritage Sites because of extensive restoration work funded by Norway, Hong Kong, the United Kingdom and France.
 Restoration projects included works at the Sheesh Mahal, Alamgiri Gate, and Hazuri Bagh.
 After years of extensive renovation and restoration work, the fort and Shalimar Gardens were removed from the endangered list in June 2012.

 Though in 1990, UNESCO had ordered the Punjab Archaeological Department to bar the use of the Fort for state or private functions on account of historical significance, a wedding reception was held in violation on 23 December 2010.
 The Antiquities Act of 1975, which prohibits the use of historical places to protect them from damage, was violated in the following month by hosting a dinner in the Diwan-i-Khas.

 Conservation works at the Picture Wall began in 2015 by the Aga Khan Trust for Culture and Walled City of Lahore Authority.
 Documentation of the wall using 3D scanner was completed in July 2016, after which conservation work would start.

 Governance

-Under the new Local Government Act of Punjab, 2013, Shahi Qila also serves as a union council located in the Ravi Zone.
+Under the 2017 Local Government Act of Punjab, Shahi Qila also serves as a union council located in the Ravi Zone.